More Information the Deepflow Design Product Range:

 As a homeowner, it's important to be prepared for problems caused by heavy rainfall.
-The weather has become one of the leading sources of property damage in the last few years.
+The weather has become one of the leading sources of household damage in the last few years.

 As a matter of fact, the last couple of years have been the wettest years on record and unfortunately, the forecast for the next seventy years predict things are going to get wetter!

 These weather conditions could really take their toll on homes' exteriors.
-Functional gutters and downspouts can help you avoid foundation erosion, damaged fascias and soffit boards, flooded basements, and other water-related issues.
+A functional rainwater system and downspouts can help you avoid foundation erosion, damaged fascias and soffit boards, flooded basements, and other water-related issues.

-The average flow rate in standard guttering is 0.9 l/s, which puts the guttering, fascias, and potentially even the soffit boards under pressure if rainfall levels continue to rise.
+The average rate of flow for standard guttering is 0.9 l/s, which puts the guttering, fascias, and potentially even the soffit boards under pressure if rainfall levels continue to rise.
 This is often the case if you've got large roof areas that channel a lot of water quickly.

-On the flip side, deep flow guttering has an average flow rate of 1.9 l/s, helping your home cope with the increased rainfall and protect your home from overflowing guttering, that can damage your property.
+On the flip side, a deepflow gutter has an average rate of flow of 1.9 l/s, helping your house cope with the increased rainfall and protect your house from overflowing guttering, that can damage your house.

-Before the next storm arrives, it's a great idea to consider how your home will tough it out, which brings us to the subject of deep flow gutters.
+Before the next storm arrives, it's a great idea to consider how your house will tough it out, which brings us to the subject of deepflow gutter rainwater systems.

-Deep flow is not the largest of the plastic guttering sizes.
-Instead it is just a little larger than the standard half round profile, and is commonly used on large domestic roofs.
+Deepflow is not the largest of the plastic guttering sizes.
+Instead it is just a little larger than the standard profile, and is commonly used on large domestic roofs.
 For industrial uses we would recommend a size from the industrial range also available on EasyMerchant.

-A deep flow gutter system incorporates a deep round style gutter with a high flow capacity, which is perfect for regions prone to high rainfall.
+A deepflow gutter system incorporates a deep round style gutter with a high capacity, which is perfect for regions prone to high rainfall.

-Houses with steep or large roofs really benefit from deep flow guttering.
-The deep capacity and high flow rate enables the number of downpipes to be minimised.
+Houses with steep or large roofs really benefit from deepflow systems.
+The deep design enables the number of downpipes to be minimised.
 Black guttering is the most commonly purchased colour in this range.

 Same Width, High Capacity

-Deep Flow gutters are hardly any wider than normal half rounds, but approximately 20mm deeper.
+This type of gutter is hardly any wider than normal systems, but approximately 20mm deeper.
 And while that is not more than an inch, it makes a big difference in terms of capacity.

-Deep flow gutters have more than twice the flow rate of regular half rounds.
+This design has more than twice the flow rate of a regular gutter.
 But as a result of the rather small increase in the measurements of the gutter, it looks ideal for any typical domestic installation - perfectly accompanying your fascias and soffit boards.

-Although deep flow guttering also comes with the option of an extra-large 80mm downpipe, this is only necessary for steep pitched or large roofs.
+Although high capacity guttering also comes with the option of an extra-large 80mm downpipe, this is only necessary for steep pitched or large roofs.

 Considering that the outlet is hooked up to a standard 68mm round downpipe (the standard for plastic and cast iron), most homeowners prefer this option, which is perfectly fine for almost all domestic installations.

 Various Styles for Design Enthusiasts

-Obtainable in all standard colours and an eye-catching finish, more and more property owners are choosing deepflow guttering - even over more ornate designs like Victorian ogee and cast iron.
+Obtainable in all standard colours and an eye-catching finish, more and more house owners are choosing deepflow guttering - even over more ornate designs like Victorian ogee and cast iron.

 Right Gutter Capacity in High Precipitation Areas

-Homes fitted with properly maintained deep flow gutters will certainly be well prepared to handle high volumes of rainfall if history repeats itself.
+Homes fitted with properly maintained a high capacity deepflow gutter system will certainly be well prepared to handle high volumes of rainfall if history repeats itself.

-Why does deep flow use the same size downpipe as half rounds?
+Why does deepflow use the same size downpipe as a half round gutter?

-The size of your down pipe isn’t really a factor when determining which gutter type to install, considering that all down pipes have a higher capacity than the gutters to which they connect.
+The size of your down pipe isn’t really a factor when determining which gutter type to install, considering that all down pipes have a higher capacity than the horizontal lengths to which they connect.

-This is because the flow rate of the water in the pipe, with the help of the enclosed nature of the pipe and gravity, is higher than the flow rate of the gutter itself.
+This is because the rate of flow of the water in the pipe, with the help of the enclosed nature of the pipe and gravity, is higher than the flow rate of the gutter itself.

-Does deep flow gutter need more fascia brackets than other systems?
+Does a deepflow gutter system need an additional fascia bracket compared than other gutter systems?

-Although deep flow has a much higher flow rate than other systems (such as standard half round designs), each fascia bracket has been engineered to allow them to be spaced the same distance apart as square gutter and half round brackets - 1m apart.
+Although deepflow has a much higher flow rate than other systems (such as standard half round designs), each fascia bracket has been engineered to allow them to be spaced the same distance apart as square gutter and half round brackets - 1m apart.

-Please note that this is the recommended maximum spacing - if you live in a region where heavy snowfall is a likely occurrence, reduce the distance between the brackets.
+Please note that this is the recommended maximum spacing for each fascia bracket - if you live in a region where heavy snowfall is a likely occurrence, reduce the distance between the each fascia bracket.

-Deep flow guttering vs. standard half round guttering: which one is better for my home?
+Deepflow guttering vs. standard half round guttering: which one is better for my house?

-The guttering profile you should go with depends on the environmental conditions, building requirements and the type of project at hand.
+The guttering profile you should go with depends on the environmental conditions, building requirements and the type of job at hand.

-In spite of having a similar width, deep flow systems carry twice the volume of water compared to standard half round systems.
+In spite of having a similar width, a deepflow system can carry twice the volume of water compared to standard half round systems.

-Deep Flow Gutter capacity varies between 2.05 l/s and 5 l/s, which is approximately twice the capacity of a standard half round guttering system.
+Deepflow gutter capacity varies between 2.05 l/s and 5 l/s, which is approximately twice that of a standard half round or cast iron guttering system.

 Not only is the carrying capacity of gutter systems determined by its size, but also by the position of the down pipes in relation to the gutter and the fall to which it is laid.